10. Private domestic employees

 DIBP may require applicants to attend an interview.
-The process should be commenced well in advance of the expiry date of the current visa.
+The process should be commenced well in advance of the expiry date of the domestic worker’s current visa.
 Following is a summary of the steps that should be followed to obtain new visas:

-- six weeks before the expiry of the private domestic employee's visa, a diplomatic note advising of the intention to seek a new visa should be sent to Protocol Branch or the relevant DFAT state or territory office
+- six weeks before the expiry date of the private domestic employee's visa, a diplomatic note advising of the intention to seek a new visa should be sent to Protocol Branch or the relevant DFAT state or territory office

-Department of Immigration and Citizenship
+Department of Immigration and Border Protection

 ACT and Regions Office